TheTechOddBug/lon-mirror/README.md

 ---

-19. What OMNIA Is Not
+18. What OMNIA Is Not

-Not a model.
+Not a model

-Not a policy.
+Not a decision system

-Not a decision system.
+Not a learning system

 OMNIA is a measurement instrument.

 ---

-20. License
+19. License

-MIT License.
+MIT License

 ---

-21. Citation
+20. Citation

 Brighindi, M.
 OMNIA — Unified Structural Measurement Engine (MB-X.01) https://github.com/Tuttotorna/lon-mirror